Key Takeaways

 3. Chronic Alcoholic Hallucinosis

 Alcoholic hallucinosis is a type of alcohol-induced psychosis that occurs after years of chronic alcohol abuse.
+Chronic alcoholism is a major risk factor for developing alcoholic hallucinosis, as long-term heavy drinking can damage brain regions responsible for memory and cognition.

 It shares some symptoms with DTs.